Hans Reiser: Marriage

-Hans' father, Ramon, became suspicious of his new daughter-in-law, when she took the title of CFO at Namesys at that time.
-Ramon was trained in military interviewing techniques and claimed that Nina lied to him when he confronted her about inexplicably-fast-shrinking reserves of Namesys.
+Hans's father, Ramon, became suspicious of his new daughter-in-law when she took the title of CFO at Namesys at that time.
+Ramon was trained in military interviewing techniques and claimed that Nina lied to him when he confronted her about the fast-shrinking reserves of Namesys.

 The Reisers separated in May 2004.
-Nina Reiser filed for divorce three months later, citing irreconcilable differences and alleging that their children "hardly know their father" because he was out of the country on business for most of the year, according to court records.
-She was granted sole legal custody of the children and shared physical custody of them with her husband.
-The divorce had not been finalized by the time she disappeared.
+Nina filed for divorce three months later, citing irreconcilable differences and alleging that their children "hardly know their father" because he was out of the country on business for most of the year, according to court records.
+She was granted sole legal custody of the children and shared physical custody with her husband.
+The divorce was not finalized when she disappeared.